Extending one-forms on $F$-regular singularities: Logarithmic extension theorem in dimension two

 \subsection{Proof of Theorem \ref{Introthm:2-dim}: log canonical case}

-\begin{thm}[\textup{cf.~\cite[Theorem 1.2]{Gra}}] Let $(X,B)$ be a two-dimensional pair over a perfect field $k$ of characteristic $p>0$ with $B$ reduced.
-If $p>5$ and $(X,B)$ is log canonical, then $(X,B)$ satisfies the logarithmic extension theorem for differential forms of any degree. \end{thm} \begin{proof} If $(X,B)$ is klt, then we have $B=0$ and $X$ is strongly $F$-regular (Theorem \ref{thm:appendixmain} below or \cite[Theorem 1.2]{Sato-Takagi(generalhyperplane)}).
+\begin{thm} Let $(X,B)$ be a two-dimensional pair over a perfect field $k$ of characteristic $p>0$ with $B$ reduced.
+Suppose that $(X,B)$ is log canonical and $p>5$.
+Then $(X,B)$ satisfies the logarithmic extension theorem for differential forms of any degree. \end{thm} \begin{proof} If $(X,B)$ is klt, then we have $B=0$ and $X$ is strongly $F$-regular (\cite[Theorem A]{Kawakami-Sato2} or \cite[Theorem 1.2]{Sato-Takagi(generalhyperplane)}).
 In particular, the assertion follows from Theorem \ref{mainthm:2-dim}.
 From now on, we assume that $(X,B)$ is not klt.
 We may also assume that $X=\Spec R$ for a local ring $(R,\m,\kappa)$.

 Let $\pi\colon Y \to X$ be the minimal resolution.
 We first show that every exceptional cuver $E_i$ is geometrically reduced over $\kappa$.
 When $B=0$, this follows from the proof of \cite[Proposition 4.4, 4.8, 4.10, 4.11, 4.13 and 4.14]{Sato23}.
 If $B \neq 0$, it follows from the classification \cite[Section 3.35]{Kol13} that any exceptional curve $E_i$ has $[H^0(\sO_{E_i}): R/\m] \leq2$ and genus zero.
 Then we obtain the geometrical reducedness by \cite[Lemma 3.3]{Sato23}.